tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Points/points.md

 ## Overview

-The Points provides functionality for FiveM resources.
+The Points library provides coordinate management and spatial calculations for handling multiple points, distance calculations, and area-based operations in 3D space.

 ## New (Client)